nextflow-io/nf-hack17-tutorial/README.md

 In this step you have learned:

-1. How use `fromFilePairs` to handle read pair files
+1. How to use `fromFilePairs` to handle read pair files
-2. How use the `set` operator to define a new channel variable
+2. How to use the `set` operator to define a new channel variable
-3. How use the `ifEmpty` operator to check if a channel is empty
+3. How to use the `ifEmpty` operator to check if a channel is empty

 ### Step 4 - Perform expression quantification